Naraujo13/AGG-EventB-Rodin/README.md

 defined in the package Event-B. This structure can represent any structure that satisfies the same conditions stated in the previous steps.
 The use of generic structures as input and output allows this phase, the main one, to be independent of the other two, allowing the change of parser and tester.
 This phase is currently during late stages of development.
-The translator was defined as the implementation of the translation proposed in (CAVALHEIRO, 2010) as said above.
+The translator was defined as the implementation of the translation defined in (CAVALHEIRO, 2017) as said above.

 Phase 3 - Files Creator: This phase uses the generic Event-B structure created in phase 2 to create the files to be used in the semi-automatic prover.
 In this research the chosen tester was Rodin.
 The files are generated in a txt format, with